joegriffin2000/wordle/README.md

 Then you should be good to go!
 Have Fun!

 ps.
-If you want to leave this command deactivates the virtual environment.
+If you want to, this command deactivates the virtual environment.
 ```
 deactivate
 ```